hyperledger/besu/KNOWN_ISSUES.md

 Known issues are open issues categorized as [Very High or High impact](https://wiki.hyperledger.org/display/BESU/Defect+Prioritisation+Policy).

-## Logs queries missing results against chain head

-When using `eth_getLogs` against the head of Goerli to retrieve Eth2 deposit log events, [some results seem to be missing](https://github.com/hyperledger/besu/issues/1153).

-Workaround -> Use `eth_getLogs` against historical blocks rather than the chain head directly.

-A fix for this issue is actively being worked on.

 ## Eth/65 loses peers

 From v1.4.4, `eth/65` is [disabled by default](https://github.com/hyperledger/besu/pull/741).